 a.
-It is expected to be settled in normal operating cycle;
+It is expected to be settled in normal operating cycle; (All amounts in ₹ crores, unless otherwise stated)

 - b.
-It is held primarily for the purpose of trading; - It is due to be settled within twelve months after the reporting period; or - d.
+It is held primarily for the purpose of trading; - c.
+It is due to be settled within twelve months after the reporting period; or - d.
 There is no unconditional right to defer the settlement of the liability for at least twelve months after the reporting period.